11 Top-Rated Day Trips from Lisbon

 Address: Santuário Nacional do Cristo Rei, Avenida Cristo Rei, Alto do Pragal, Almada

 The traditional fishing village of Sesimbra is an enchanting day-trip destination that is immediately appealing for its busy little harbor and the 17th-century Fortaleza de Santiago, which houses the lovely Museu do Mar (Museum of the Sea).
 Sesimbra is a working port and is the base for a colorful fleet of trawlers and smaller boats.
-The attractive old town center is a warren of narrow streets and winding alleys brimming with restaurants where the aroma of grilled sardines floats on the salt-laced breeze.
+The attractive old town center is a warren of narrow streets and winding alleys brimming with restaurants, where the aroma of grilled sardines floats on the salt-laced breeze.
 Hemmed in either side by inviting strips of golden sand, the harbor and its quayside is a delight to explore, especially in the late afternoon when the boats return with the day's catch.
+This is also the departure point for adventure tourism attractions including diving expeditions and sea kayaking excursions.

 The Romans occupied Sesimbra, but it was the Moors who built the castle high above the town.
 Dating from the 10th century, it can be reached by vehicle or a stout pair of legs.
 Either way, the views from the weatherworn battlements, which encircle the 18th-century church of Nossa Senhora do Castelo, are inspiring, especially at sunset.
 Sesimbra is 40 kilometers south of Lisbon and lies on the edge of the Atlantic Ocean under the lip of the Parque Natural da Arrábida mountain range.
 The drive here is straightforward and the better option if you're intending to explore the outlying area.
 However, arriving by bus is more convenient if all you want is to meander around town on foot and perhaps investigate the beach.